I think you are going to LOVE today’s DIY gemstone soap tutorial! It’s easy to make, looks gorgeous, and it’s something that can be used and enjoyed.

 Cut up the glycerine into small pieces and place in the microwaveable bowl.
 I worked with a cup or two at a time.
 Pop into the microwave and melt (about 30 seconds – 1 minute, depending on the microwave).

 Mix in a pinch of mica until the color is perfect and then add essential oil.
 I added a few drops of oil at a time until it smelled great – it’s a personal decision how much to add.
-If you’re going to be making many colors, you can also pour the melted soap into another container, add dye and oil, and then pour into mold to keep the Pyrex measuring cup from transferring dye across batches (like I did, below).
+If you’re going to be making many colors, you can also pour the melted soap into another container, add dye and oil, and then pour into mold to keep the Pyrex measuring cup from transferring dye across batches.
+I just used some disposable cups I had on hand to mix up my small batches of colored soap.

 Pour the melted glycerine into the bar mold and let cool 6-8 hours.
 In the meantime, start on another color and repeat the process.
 You want to have a nice variety of the colors present in your gem or mineral.
 I spent a couple of hours leisurely making different colors; it was a relaxing crafternoon.